viur-framework/viur-ignite/README.md

 ## What is this framework for?
 * Ignite is a development toolkit for sturdy HTML and CSS
-* It is a lightweightned collection of helpful CSS components
+* It is a lightweight collection of helpful CSS components
 * It is responsive and adaptable
-* It is build in LESS
+* It is built with LESS

 ---